shubhamchauhan4488/ng-spring-todoapp/README.md

 ```

 # BE
-- 1 ) Terminal : *[Maven] : Install Maven via Homebrew
+- 1) Terminal : *[Maven] : Install Maven via Homebrew -> go to server dir -> mvn spring-boot:run
-- 2 ) You can also use Intellij/eclipse to run the project
+- 2) You can also use Intellij/eclipse to run the project
+- 3) Server will be running on http://localhost:8081 by default.
+This can be updated in application.properties file

-# FE
+# Client APP UI
 <p>Adding a Todo</p>
 <img src="client/Screenshots/Add.png" />
 <p>Editing a To Do</p>